Ganymede-Bio/website-docusaurus/docs/nodes/File/Excel_Read_Multi.md

 ### Node Description

-Reads multiple Excel files and uploads processed result to data lake
+Reads Excel file and uploads processed result to data lake

-Ingests multiple Excel files, which is passed to the user-defined function as a bytes object for processing.
+Ingests one Excel file, which is passed to the user-defined function as a bytes object for processing.
 The user-defined function returns one or more tables, which are uploaded to the Ganymede data lake.